Calgary contractor: RRSP, TFSA, and cash buffer plan

 • Interest earned is doing the heavy lifting.
 The TFSA-first branch still grows C$528,859 of additional interest by the end of the plan, while the RRSP-heavy branch crosses C$1.4M, which is why it can spend almost C$2,800/mo more without outliving capital.

-• Home upgrades and care stay visible: each preset covers an accessible home retrofit at age 75 (C$60k, C$60k, C$65k) plus a late-life care reserve at age 83 (C$110k, C$100k, C$120k).
-Those entries remove the cash from investable capital, so remember that home equity itself is not counted unless you model it separately.
+• Home upgrades and care stay visible: each preset still absorbs a later accessible-home retrofit plus a six-figure late-life care reserve.
+Those entries remove cash from investable capital, so remember that home equity itself is not counted unless you model it separately.

 Personalize for your situation

 • Resize the savings ladder.
-If your billings swing outside the C$90k-C$180k band, change the age-based contribution entries until Effort/mo lines up with the share of income you can realistically lock in.
+If your billings swing outside the C$90k-C$180k band, adjust the saving schedule until Effort/mo lines up with the share of income you can realistically lock in.

 • Right-size retirement spending and returns.
-Adjust the retirement-age slider if you plan to stop earlier or later, then rerun the scenario with whichever real-return assumption (2.4%, 3.2%, 4.2%) matches your investing mix so the safe monthly spending estimate and capital-at-retirement figure stay accurate.
+Adjust your planned retirement age if you expect to stop earlier or later, then stress-test the scenario with more cautious and more optimistic real-return cases that match your investing mix so the safe monthly spending estimate and capital-at-retirement figure stay accurate.

 • Check your pension anchors.
-Update the CPP + OAS entry if your statements show less than the C$1,550-C$1,850/mo range assumed here, and remember you’re paying both employer and employee sides of CPP while self-employed.
+Update the public-pension estimate if your statements show less than the C$1,550-C$1,850/mo range assumed here, and remember you’re paying both employer and employee sides of CPP while self-employed.

 • Stay ahead of tax remittances.
-If CRA asks for instalments above the modeled C$12k or your GST/HST obligations change once taxable supplies pass C$30k, mirror those adjustments so the simulator doesn’t assume cash that really belongs to the government.
+If CRA asks for larger instalments or your GST/HST obligations change once taxable supplies pass C$30k, mirror those adjustments so the simulator doesn’t assume cash that really belongs to the government.

 Country-specific notes